UKRSE/UKRSE.github.io/conf2016_workshop_instructions.md

 If you have any problems or any questions then please feel free to [get in touch](mailto:Christopher.Woods@bristol.ac.uk).
 We are very happy to provide help with the preparation of workshops, and are happy to do that via email or Skype.

 Thanks again for your contribution,

+## Timelines

+* Friday 2nd September : Submission deadline
+* Saturday 3rd-Sunday 4th September : Production of the merged VM images
+* Monday 5th-Tuesday 6th September : Testing of the images
+* Wednesday 7th-Friday 9th September : Burning of the images to 220 USB flashdrives
+* Sunday 11th September : USB flashdrives are transported to Manchester

 <br/>
 <br/>